Skip to content

 Terminal window

-# List all static pod manifests
+# List all static pod manifests.

-ls -la /etc/kubernetes/manifests/
+sudo ls -la /etc/kubernetes/manifests/

-# Check current control plane pod status
+# Check current control plane pod status.

-k -n kube-system get pods | grep -E 'etcd|api|scheduler|controller'
+kubectl -n kube-system get pods | grep -E 'etcd|api|scheduler|controller'

-# View API server configuration
+# View API server configuration.

-cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep -A 5 "command:"
+sudo grep -A 5 "command:" /etc/kubernetes/manifests/kube-apiserver.yaml

 Terminal window

-# Use kubeadm to check all certificates
+# Use kubeadm to check all certificates.

 sudo kubeadm certs check-expiration

-# Manually check a specific certificate
+# Manually check a specific certificate.

 sudo openssl x509 -in /etc/kubernetes/pki/apiserver.crt -text -noout | grep -A 2 Validity